gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine blinked.
 She was *not* going to start crying again.
 "When people die, they are reborn as themselves, to live their lives over once again.
-This they must do, time without number, until they have lived it---I'm sorry, I don't know that word."
+This they must do, time without number, until they have lived it—I'm sorry, I don't know that word."

 "*Ipfa'ana*," Razi said.
 "Or *ibfa khana*, in the southern form.
 It means properly."